Signed in as:

 filler@godaddy.com

-Living in the city I spend a lot of time urban birding close to home.
-Since I've been car-less for the last 7 years, a lot of my birding is done by feet, bike, train or bus.
-Thankfully Seattle is a great city for that.
+Living in the city I spend a lot of time urban birding.
+Car-less for several years, a lot of my birding is done by feet, bike, train or bus.
 Check out my Urban and Accessible Birding page to find public transport and accessible birding options in Seattle!

-The tools I've acquired as a Certified Interpretive Guide greatly benefit the monthly bird walks I lead for Birds Connect Seattle (Formerly Seattle Audubon Society) as well as bird and nature outings I've led for Seward Park Audubon, Seattle Parks and Recreation, Seattle Mountaineers and Seattle Outdoor Adventurers, the largest outdoor adventure meetup in the U.S with 24,000 members, based here in Seattle.
+The skills I've learned as a Certified Interpretive Guide greatly benefit the monthly bird walks I lead for Birds Connect Seattle as well as bird and nature outings I've led for Seward Park Audubon, Puget Sound Bird Fest, Seattle Parks and Recreation and Seattle Mountaineers.

-Volunteering as an Seattle Urban Nature Guide for Seattle Parks Department and a Finding Urban Nature volunteer for Birds Connect Seattle (Formerly Seattle Audubon) has given me experience leading programs which introduce kids school groups to nature.
+I've gained valuable experience participating in programs like Birds Connect Seattle's Finding Urban Nature and Seattle Parks and Rec's Seattle Urban Nature which, introduces kids school groups to nature.
 Connecting children with nature is key for child development, creating connected adults who will value the conservation of species and our planet.

 With knowledge, compassion and assistance from us I believe nature and humans can coexist together in a healthy ecosystem.